Zzc456/fancontrolm5stack/README.md

 1. Infrared codes collection and validation

 Find or purchase a fan with an infrared remote control,  collect, decode, and record its infrared codes with ESP32 + infrared receiver.
-Typically, the codes for turning on, turning off, increasing, or reducing the fan speed.
+Typically, the data codes for turning on, turning off, increasing, or reducing the fan speed.

 <img width="445" height="147" alt="Screenshot 2025-12-20 at 11 51 12 AM" src="https://github.com/user-attachments/assets/805d1dcc-1574-4e5a-8780-a266d02266a8" />